Oddman43/BIR_EDA/readme.md

 ![boxplot](images/boxplot_by_group.png)

 Shapiro-Wilk tests rejected normality for both groups (*p* < 0.05); therefore a two-sample Mann-Whitney U test was applied.
-The result indicates a statistically significant difference (*U* = …, *p* < 0.001), confirming that daily study time was higher during the library phase.
+The result indicates a statistically significant difference (*p* < 0.001), confirming that daily study time was higher during the library phase.